WeegeeNumbuh1/FlightGazer/README.md

 <details open><summary><b>Show/Hide</b></summary>

 - Visualize and figure out what aircraft are flying nearby your location, in a cool-looking way!
-  - Shows a plane's callsign (or registration as fallback), distance *and* direction from your location, the plane's country of registration, current altitude, and speed, all provided from `dump1090`
+  - Shows an aircraft's callsign (or registration as fallback), distance *and* direction from your location, the aircraft's country of registration, current altitude, and speed, all provided from `dump1090`
-  - With API access you also can see the origin and destination airport, as well as how long the plane has been flying
+  - With API access you also can see the origin and destination airport, as well as how long the aircraft has been flying
-  - If you don't want to use the API, there's an available "Enhanced Readout" mode that shows even more plane info from `dump1090`, such as latitude, longitude, ground track, vertical speed, and RSSI
+  - If you don't want to use the API, there's an available "Enhanced Readout" mode that shows even more aircraft info from `dump1090`, such as latitude, longitude, ground track, vertical speed, and RSSI
 - It's a neat looking clock when there aren't any aircraft flying overhead
-  - When `dump1090` is running, shows overall stats like how many aircraft you're tracking at the moment, how many aircraft flew by today, and the furthest plane you can detect
+  - When `dump1090` is running, shows overall stats like how many aircraft you're tracking at the moment, how many aircraft flew by today, and the furthest aircraft you can detect
-- Automatically switches to other plane(s) if more than one is within the area
+- Automatically switches to other aircraft if more than one is within the area
 - Fully Python based
   - The python script has been verified to run in both Linux (Debian) and Windows
 - Does not need to run on the same hardware that `dump1090` is running from